SirBobbert/Python_Exam/README.md

 pip install shutil

 User guide (how to run the program):
+I Task folderen er der en ipynb fil der hedder Run.
+Den skal køres.

+Status (What has been done (and if anything: what was not done)):
+Vi har nået alt som aftalt.

-I Task folderen er der en klasse der hedder Run.
-Den skal køres Status (What has been done (and if anything: what was not done)) List of Challenges you have set up for your self (The things in your project you want to highlight)
+List of Challenges you have set up for your self (The things in your project you want to highlight) Opgave 6 som indeholder sentimal analysis.